zackees/isolated-environment/README.md

 none of this supplemental license applies to you.

 # Releases
+  * 2.0.2 - Fixed a deep bug with how macos/linux handles subprocess handles a command list with `shell=True`.
   * 2.0.0 - Requirements internally is now just a text file.
 Sequantially installing requirements is now no longer possible.
 Any change to the requirements will cause a full rebuild.
 This fixes a number of problems with how requirements are handled.
 This should now be much more robust.
 However, the old api is slightly